 Based on the current information for the proposed construction activities associated with the TSP, there is a potential to affect historic properties.
 These effects consist of direct impacts from earth moving and excavation activities related to construction.
+The TSP removes the three low water crossings and replaces those structures with a pedestrian bridge.
 The USACE recommends intensive cultural resources investigations to identify and evaluate any historic properties within proposed construction areas.
 The scope of these investigations will be determined in concert with the Texas State Historic Preservation Officer and appropriate Native American Tribes in accordance with the Programmatic Agreement for this project.